annatimofeyeva/MyFitnessHelper/README.md

 ## Installation

-* `git clone <repository-url>` this repository
+* git clone <repository-url>` this repository
 * Open the project with Android Studio

-## User stories (branch version1)
+## User stories
+* User is able LogIn or create account
 * User is able to see Application Main Page
 * User is able to click "About App" button and see "About" page content
-* User is able to type numeric values in "Enter Zip Code", click "Find Gyms" button and see a List of Gyms on the next page
+* User is able to click "Find Gyms" button, click search widget, type zip code, observe a list of Gyms and go to Gyms Detail Pages
-* User is able to click on individual Gym item and see a Toast with Gym's name and Gym description
+* From Gyms Detail Page user is able to go to the Gmaps Gym location, make a call to the Gym see Gym's website
-* From each page user is able to return back using emulator's or real device "Back button"
-## User stories (master)
-* User is able to see Application Main Page
+* User is able to click "Save Gyms" button to save concrete
-* User is able to click "About App" button and see "About" page content
+* User is able to reorder SavedGyms (animated) and delete Gym with swiping
-* User is able to type numeric values in "Enter Zip Code", click "Find Gyms" button and see a List of Gyms' names, retrived from the Yelp API
+* User is able to go to SavedGyms Detail Page
 * From each page user is able to return back using emulator's or real device "Back button"
 ## Support and contact details